 Am I a good match for the CSPP San Diego PhD in Clinical Psychology program?
-The admissions committee of the CSPP San Diego PhD program looks for students who have a strong academic background, evidence of interest in a future career in clinical psychology, and a belief that rigorous research training can provide one foundation of effective clinical work.
+The admissions committee of the CSPP San Diego PhD program looks for students who have a strong academic background, evidence of interest in a career in clinical psychology, and a belief that rigorous research training can provide a foundation of effective clinical work.

 What is the difference between the PhD and PsyD training?
 While both programs provide excellent clinical training, the PhD in Psychology program provides skills that will allow the graduate to integrate other activities (such as clinical research, program evaluation, teaching) into their repertoire.
 Our students have chosen careers such as tenured teaching positions, program evaluators, research coordinators, directors of clinical centers, often in addition to private practices.
 Learn more about the difference between PhD and PsyD programs.

 How are statistics and research design training handled in the program?
 In our program research foundations are covered by four courses.
 Each is taught by a core faculty member who has developed a successful method of conveying the material.
 Students rate these courses positively.

 What are the class sizes?
 Class sizes range from 6 to 22 depending on whether the topic is foundational or advanced.